torproject/collector/INSTALL.md

  * `<IndexPath>`, and
  * `<RecentPath>`.

+You can also configure nginx as the web server of your choice.
+If you use nginx you will need to use the FancyIndex module to be able to include the provided footer and header of the webapp.
+Copy `collector-<version>/src/main/webapp/nginx-collector` to `/etc/nginx/sites-available/` and make a symbolic link in `/etc/nginx/sites-enabled/` to enable it.

-Use your browser to make sure that your instance serves the web pages and data that you'd expect.
+Now, use your browser to make sure that your instance serves the web pages and data that you'd expect.

 ## Maintaining the service